Current Volunteer Advocates: please click here to access the on-call scheduling website.

 - Ability to attend all sessions of the 40-hour New York State Department of Health training provided by SAVI.

-- Willing to commit to a minimum of two shifts per month, for at least one year.
+- Willing to commit to a minimum of three shifts per month, for at least one year.
 Shift times are as follows:

 - 8 pm – 2 am

 Frequently Asked Questions

 The following are some of the most frequently asked questions about the SAVI Program we receive at Mount Sinai.

 Can I choose what times I am on call?